 Continuing to collect rich longitudinal data from our families, beyond their child’s first five years, is how we will really see the outcomes of the research ORIGINS is undertaking.
 Changes can be tracked, across the family unit, so that cause and effect relationships can be discovered.
 Longitudinal studies can provide a unique insight that might not be possible any other way.

-ORIGINS is one of many international studies of this type.
-Follow the link to find out about other longitudinal studies: Longitudinal-cohort-studies
+ORIGINS is one of many international studies of this type, see similar studies here.

 Why create a new birth cohort study?